ScaredKurufinve/Way-of-the-shield/README.md

 ## Known bugs
 -   Shield Focus feat applies its bonus twice.
 I may fix it at some point, but for now consider it a feature.
--   It's possible to bash with a buckler while holding a weapon two-handedly if you have both Unhindering Shield and Upsetting Shield.
-Will likely fix it out soon, but leave a setting to turn it back for people who'd like it.